Living Space (album): Reception

 An AllMusic review states: "The album has the spacious intensity of Trane's latter-day compositions that jar, probe, and bend the horizontal and vertical dimensions of his earlier music while finding stability in the seasoned vigor of the band.
 'Living Space' appears without strings here, its melody overdubbed by Trane, in unison, on both tenor and soprano.
 It has the searching, mysterious quality of a mantra unlocking unseen doors, and recalls the waxing fire of A Love Supremes 'Resolution.'
 'Untitled 90320' offers perhaps the most free environment of the five cuts, with McCoy hanging chordal fragments in thin air as Elvin sympathizes energetically with Trane's excursions into unexplored harmonic vistas.
-Think four dimensions or more."

-Ryan Schreiber wrote: "What's amazing about these tracks is that they hadn't been compiled earlier because, as a record, Living Space ranks among Coltrane's best...
+Think four dimensions or more."Pitchfork's Ryan Schreiber wrote: "What's amazing about these tracks is that they hadn't been compiled earlier because, as a record, Living Space ranks among Coltrane's best...
 From the vaults comes a gem so shiny that it'll blind you if you look directly into it.
 Living Space is more than just a pile of dusty old tapes.
 It's an album to which one can only lay back, close the eyes, and drift off into a land of sound where memories collapse and the heart attacks."